rmcd-mscb/fluvial-particle/docs/hdf5files.rst

 cells.h5 file organization
 ---------------------------------
 All of the datasets in cells.h5 are stored as NumPy 8-byte floating point numbers, i.e. np.float64 types.
+The fractional particle count data sets only store a single time slice each for reasons related to visualziation with XDMF.
 From the HDF5 root directory, the *cells.h5* file is organized as:

 .. image:: data/cells_tree.PNG